Luis Robert Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 26th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Royals' 5.18 team ERA ranks 28th across all league pitching staffs.
+- The Royals' 5.14 team ERA ranks 28th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.